Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - This version is closer in profile to the early issues of the Lee/Ditko version as a fifteen-year-old kid just starting his superhero career, as well as the Ultimate Spider-Man comics, which also borrows his Younger and Hipper Aunt May and the fact that his identity is traced by Iron Man.
 Lee/Ditko's Spider-Man was pretty good at keeping his identity hidden whereas the Running Gag of Ultimate Spidey is the small number of people who don't know his secret identity.
 Also the most Motor Mouth version of Spidey seen thus far in live-action.

-- Unresolved Sexual Tension: There is a bit of sexual tension between Peter and MJ in his hotel room in Prague when he realises he has taken his shirt off with her in the room.
+- Unresolved Sexual Tension: There is sexual tension between Peter and MJ in his hotel room in Prague when he realizes he has taken his shirt off with her in the room.
 Peter asks her to turn around, but MJ can't help but get some peeks.
+She continues to watch him change until she notices Ned has entered the room.

 - Unskilled, but Strong: His agility, strength, speed, and secondary abilities give him an advantage in most of the encounters he faces, however, anytime an opponent unveils something (technology, ability to fly, element of surprise, tactical fighting, etc) that counters Spidey's strength/agility, he has to struggle to come up with a way to defeat his opponent and often fails.
 This is the key reason Captain America is able to defeat him in a one-on-one fight.
 To paraphrase Tony Stark, if Captain America had wanted to take him down, he could have.
 He finally outgrows it by Far From Home, where he becomes Strong and Skilled.